Performance and Accountability Report

 - Developing and disseminating manuals and other publications.
 We maintain numerous publications on accessibility issues.
 These range from manuals on our guidelines and standards, to animations, and an online guide to the ADA and ABA Accessibility Standards.

 - Providing training.
 We conduct numerous training sessions each year.
 Training usually is provided at conferences and seminars sponsored by other organizations; it also includes a series of webinars.
 Training sponsors generally reimburse us for our travel expenses.

-- Maintaining the Board’s website.
+- Maintaining the Board's website.
 Our website (www.access-board.gov) has become a very effective way to distribute information to the public.
 Customers can download our publications and view our accessibility guidelines and standards from our website.
 On the website, we provide downloadable animations illustrating the rationale behind the guidelines and standards showing how accessible features are used by individuals with disabilities.
-We also maintain a YouTube channel and Twitter account.
+We also maintain a YouTube channel and a Twitter account.

 We have the following objectives in this program area:

 - Promote and publicize the Board's training and technical assistance services to reach more customers

 - Use multiple communications platforms to reach a broader audience

 - Develop and update educational materials to promote understanding of and compliance with accessibility standards and guidelines